 Allergies can detract from your life no matter your age.
 That’s why the Carolina Asthma & Allergy Center offers information and treatment for allergies for patients across Charlotte and beyond.
 We have 50+ years of care for symptoms related to asthma and allergies of all kinds.

 Whether you want to get diagnosed for an allergy, learn more about your allergy and how you can stay healthy, or create a lifestyle plan that works for you, Carolina Asthma & Allergy Center can help you achieve your health goals.
 Suddenly getting allergies can be scary, especially if you’ve never dealt with them before.
 You owe it to yourself to get high-quality care.

-We have many locations, including University, Rock Hill, Monroe, Gastonia, Concord, Eastover, Waverly, SouthPark, Mooresville, Huntersville, Cornelius, Hickory, Concord, and Ballantyne as well as Charlotte.
+We have many locations, including University, Rock Hill, Monroe, Gastonia, Concord, Eastover, Waverly, SouthPark, Matthews.
+Mooresville, Huntersville, Cornelius, Hickory, Steele Creek, and Ballantyne as well as Charlotte.
 If you want more information or if you’re interested in setting up an appointment, contact us today.